 The department provides qualified full-time students with teaching (TA) and/or research (RA) assistantships.
 Assistantships are provided on a competitive basis at the departmental level.
-Additional RAs and TAs are available across campus as well.
-For additional information, consult with your Major Professor or the department chair.
+Additional RA and TA positions are available across campus as well.
+For additional information, consult with your Advisor or the department chair.